vlad-zhukov/redux-status/README.md

 A status reducer that should be mounted to the Redux store under the `status` key.

-If you have to mount it to the key other than `status`, you may provide a `getStatusState()` function to the [`reduxStatus()`](#reduxstatusoptions) decorator.
+If you have to mount it to a key other than `status`, you may provide a `getStatusState()` function to the [`reduxStatus()`](#reduxstatusoptions) decorator.